 – Develop a balance between work and your own life

 – Seek and establish organisational support

 – Enhance spiritual practices

 – Use humour.

 The Promise of Serenity

 Citations to the literature that is mentioned here are available upon request.

-The Trident Foundation is only a phone call or an email away!
+The Trident Foundation is only a chat, contact form, or phone call away!